-Cyprus Real Estate Market Report by the PwC confirms that Cyprus has enjoyed unpredictably striking economic growth along with boosting a strong fiscal performance, and only in the first half of 2018, the GDP rose to 3.6%.
-Cyprus has emerged as one of the increasingly growing economies in Europe, and Cyprus residential property sector is thriving on the increased demands from the domestic market.
+Cyprus Real Estate Market Report by the PwC confirms that the Cyprus residential property sector has enjoyed unpredictably striking economic growth along with other sectors boosting a strong fiscal performance.
+Only in the first half of 2018, the GDP rose to 3.6%.
+Cyprus has emerged as the increasingly growing economies of Europe, and the Cyprus residential property sector is thriving on the increased demands from the domestic market.

 Alongside attracting foreign investment, Cyprus has garnered great competitive housing projects to cater to the increasing surge of demand from its domestic buyers.
-In this article, we will break down all the reasons that are increasing demands for housing within the domestic market of Cyprus, for instance mortgage interest rates, household disposable incomes and ready access to finances.
+This article will break down all the reasons that are increasing demands for housing within Cyprus’ domestic market, for instance, mortgage interest rates, disposable household incomes, and ready access to finances.

 After emerging unscathed from a tumultuous economic crisis of 2012, the Cyprus residential property sector has recovered due to the low inflation environment.
 This has increased the real disposable income of Cyprus’ citizens, a development that was first observed in 2017.
-2018 has been a great year for homebuyers, especially first-time homebuyers as their income and savings continue to strengthen.
+2018 has been an excellent year for homebuyers, especially first-time homebuyers, as their income and savings continue to strengthen.

 The improvement in Cyprus’s macro-economic environment has been observed across all the various segments of economic markets and industry sectors, especially the Cyprus residential property sector.
 It has facilitated the rise of household disposable income, which continues to rise and strengthen.

 The employment market has undergone a massive series of improvements and growth as compared to the employment market of 2012 and this has provided Cypriots with more financial security.
 Having a strong job that pays well also allows first-time homebuyers to qualify for the strict regulations and interest payments required by financiers and lending institutions.

 Since 2012, economic policymakers have been striving to reduce the interest rates on housing loans to encourage Cypriots to invest in the residential property market.
 It appears that the strategy is working, and the interest rates continue to fall.
-On 30th June, 2018, the interest rates on housing loans fell by a dramatic 2,96% and experts have revealed that when compared to last year, the reduction falls to a striking 20 bps.
+On 30th June 2018, the interest rates on housing loans fell by a dramatic 2,96%, and experts have revealed that when compared to last year, the reduction falls to a striking 20 bps.